NC State Extension Publications

 Skip to Residential Recommendations

 Because whitefringed beetles are parthenogentic, selection for resistance is not likely to happen.
 Most of the insecticides labeled for landscape use should give adequate control.
 Consider using one of the pyrethroids as they tend to have longer residual activity.
-However, pyrethroids are toxic to fish, so don't use them near ponds or streams.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).

 Other Resources